MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 - Change events of `MiniGameEventNotifier.MiniGameEvent` to **Custom Event** except for `REGISTRATION` and `UNREGISTRATION`

 # 2022-01-17
-- Remove `passUndetectableEvent` option of MiniGameSetting (Instead, implements Listener)
+- Remove `passUndetectableEvent` option of MiniGameSetting (Instead, use `implements Listener` or `custom detectable event`)
+- Add `customDetectableEvents` to MiniGameSetting